smartmanru/urm/master/README.md

 	upgrade.sh <home directory>
   - see "Using svn..." below to bring URM under version control

-## Using svn to redistribute URM instance to other adminstration hosts and to setup version control of product specifications
+## Using svn
+  - when need to redistribute URM instance to other adminstration hosts
+  - when need to setup version control of product specifications
   - after installation:
 	import everything from URM home directory into svn using svn import delete home and checkout from svn